 CHANGES IN ATMOSPHERIC AIR POLLUTION AND FUEL COMBUSTION EFFICIENCY IN UKRAINIAN CITIES DUE TO MILITARY ACTIONS

-Nadtochii L.
+Nadtochii Lyudmyla

 Ukrainian Hydrometeorological Institute of the State Emergency Service of Ukraine and National Academy of Sciences of Ukraine, Kyiv, Ukraine